 A life coach helps individuals to become the best versions of themselves.
 They empower clients to make, meet and exceed professional and personal goals.

 Not just about giving advice, life coaching involves building relationships with clients and supporting them to make positive changes.
 Instead of fixing a client's problems, a life coach provides the tools necessary for the client to face and manage these challenges on their own.

 Depending on the type of coaching you specialise in, be it career, relationship, personal development or health and wellbeing, you could work with individuals, groups or organisations.

 While sharing similar elements, life coaching should not be confused with counselling.
 Counselling focuses on deep emotional healing and aims to discover how past events contribute to their clients' current problems.
 In comparison, life coaches focus on the future and aim to identify areas for self-improvement and encourage personal growth.
 Life coaches are not qualified to diagnose or treat health, or mental health, related issues.

 Do I need a degree to become a life coach?

-As a relatively 'new' profession, life coaching is currently unregulated in the UK, meaning there are no specific entry qualifications and that pretty much anyone can call themselves a life coach.
-However, as the number of practicing life coaches rises, clients are doing their research and seeking coaches with some formal training.
+Life coaching is currently unregulated in the UK, meaning there are no specific entry qualifications and that pretty much anyone can call themselves a life coach.
+However, as the number of practicing life coaches increases, clients are doing their research and seeking coaches with some formal training.

 While university study provides an in depth knowledge of general coaching practices, as well as opportunities to extend your professional networks, it's unlikely to increase your chances of success or boost your prospects in what is currently an unregulated profession.

 Are life coaching courses are available?

-To become a successful life coach and to reassure clients that you're trained to a high standard, consider taking a life coach training course that is accredited by coaching associations such as:
+To become a successful life coach and to reassure clients that you're trained to a high standard, consider taking a life coach training course that is accredited by professional coaching associations such as:

 - Association for Coaching (AC)